Fresh lemons – a cherished, essential ingredient

 With all these marvelous attributes, it’s not surprising what a single lemon can do for a dish.
-Aside from using my father’s lemons in vinaigrettes, sauces, cocktails and desserts, I also like to roast them with baby red potatoes.
+Aside from using lemons in vinaigrettes, sauces, cocktails and desserts, I also like to roast them with baby red potatoes.
 Their transformative power on the humble tubers is remarkable.
 Add garlic and bay leaves and the roasted potatoes become tangy, earthy and just succulent.

 Roasted baby red potatoes with lemon and bay leaves